No description

 File Buckets (experimental)

-SurrealDB file buckets are currently experimental in SurrealDB 3.Enabling is as simple as setting the file bucket feature flag in the tauri cargo.toml
+SurrealDB file buckets are currently experimental in SurrealDB 3.
+Enable them by setting the file bucket feature flag in the Tauri Cargo.toml:

-surreal_tauri_bridge = { path = "crates/surreal_tauri_bridge", features = ["file-buckets"]}
+surreal_tauri_bridge = { path = "crates/surreal_tauri_bridge", features = ["file-buckets"] }

-import { FileRef, getBucketFolderAllowlist } from 'surrealdb';
+import { FileRef } from 'surrealdb';

-const [bucketFolder] = await getBucketFolderAllowlist();
+const allowlist = await db.getBucketFolderAllowlist();

 if (!bucketFolder) {